top of page

 The Living Room: A Furniture Refresh That Honors Memory

 The living room got a complete furniture refresh—new sofa, new chairs, new coffee table, new sideboard—but the soul of the space?
-That came from what Stephanie already owned.
+That came from what the client already owned.

 Playing with Placement and Personal History